Open-EO/openeo-geopyspark-driver/docker/local_batch_job/README.md

 This tool allows to run simple openEO processes.
 External collections can be loaded with load_stac.
 prerequisites: Docker already installed.
 Python with the openEO client installed.
+Note, you can refer to local stac collections by file path on Linux, but not on Windows.

 - Clone / download this repository
 - Build the image with `cd openeo-geopyspark-driver && sudo docker build -t openeo_docker_local . -f docker/local_batch_job/Dockerfile`